 With that in mind, let’s look at a few iron-clad no-nos when it comes to your design.

 1) Never Tell Me about Other Products on Sale

 A site without recommendations is one that has lackluster sales.

-If your visitors make it to the checkout page, they’ve proven they’re willing to pull out their wallet for a purchase.
-So why not recommend similar products they might be interested in?
+If your visitors make it to the checkout page, they’ve proven they’re willing to pull out their wallets for the purchase.
+So it’s the best time to recommend similar products they might be interested in.